Shamokin!!!

 Shamokin!!! is the second album put out by Mostly Other People Do the Killing.
-The quartet is led by bassist Moppa Elliot, and is the follow up to a self-titled record Mostly Other People Do the Killing from 2005 that joined all the personnel forming the band.
+The quartet is led by bassist Moppa Elliot.
+It is the follow-up to a self-titled record Mostly Other People Do the Killing from 2005 that joined all the personnel forming the band.
 The album is mostly original songs with "Lover" and "A Night in Tunisia" the only covers.